petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/success-stories-analysis/presentation-breakdown.md

 For Customer Portals the key features to focus on are

-* Segmentation & Personalization
+* Personalization
-* Integration & Interoperability
+* Integration

-Segmentation and Personalization are important, as noted earlier, because they provide features that enable customers to be targeted, and in doing so stay more engaged with the application.
+Personalization is important, because it provide features that enable customers to be targeted, and in doing so stay more engaged with the application.

-Integration and Interoperability are important, again as noted earlier, because customer portals are more than just landing pages, they aggregate information from various underlying systems, and in many cases surface this information through dashboards.
+Integration is another important capbility, as noted earlier, because customer portals are more than just landing pages, they aggregate information from various underlying systems, and in many cases surface this information through dashboards.
 Dashboards are ultimately a combination of these two feature areas that Liferay is particularly strong in.

 Sales Engineers need to know what kind of Integration capabilities Liferay provides, how it can be integrated into third-party solutions, and so on.